joshuacrotts/c-standards/README.md

 Then, compile via <code>make</code>.

+**Linux (Arch-Based Distros)**: Run the following commands after cloning the repo to install SDL2:

+1. <code>sudo pacman -S sdl2</code>
+2. <code>sudo pacman -S sdl2_image</code>
+3. <code>sudo pacman -S sdl2_ttf</code>
+4. <code>sudo pacman -S sdl2_mixer</code>

+Then, compile via <code>make</code>.

 ## Reporting Bugs

 See the Issues Tab.

 ## Version History
 The **master** branch encompasses all changes.
-The **development** branch has in-progress additions and updates that are not yet ready for the master branch.
+The **development** branches have in-progress additions and updates that are not yet ready for the master branch.
+Each person on the project has a respective development branch with their name as the suffix.
+Please work on only your branch.
+Additionally, if you are not on the immediate team, you can create a fork of the project, then submit a pull request for review.